duruyao/i-am-robot/README.md

-# I AM ROBOT
+# I AM ROBOT (C Version)

-Simple control system of robot in terminal.
+A simple control system of robot in terminal.
+You can also see **[another version](https://github.com/graycat0918/i-am-robot-cxx)** which coded by C Plus Plus language.

 ## Directory